AdaCore/libadalang/user_manual/python_api_tutorial.rst

   your source files.

-* You can use features from the project provider, provided by :meth:`libadalang.UnitProvider.for_project` to use a GNAT project file.
+* You can use features from the project provider, provided by :meth:`libadalang.GPRProject.create_unit_provider` to use a GNAT project file.

 Be aware though, that because of lack of access to proper Python API to process GNAT project files, the corresponding facilities in Python are limited for the